fbpx

 June hostas are easy to plant.
 Planting hostas is relatively easy, and this variety is no exception.

-Hostas are typically known as a shade plants, however, June hostas will do well in sunnier locations if given enough water.
+Hostas are typically known as shade plants; however, June hostas will do well in sunnier locations if given enough water.
 This variety is sun-tolerant and can be planted in direct morning sunlight as long as some shade is provided in the afternoon in hot climates.

 Some direct sunlight helps to bring out the contrast in the variegation.
 Note that some shade gardens may receive sunlight early in the season if grown under deciduous trees that are late to leaf out.
 These colorful hostas are tolerant of dry shade once established.